 1. Your standard maximum gap.

-This is the portion of the fees not covered by standard Medicare rebates or if for admitted care, your health fund’s payment.
+This is the portion of the fees not covered by standard Medicare rebates or, if for admitted care, your health fund’s payment.
+The accredited associated paediatricians understand the need for parents to plan their care costs.
+In addition, they aim to accommodate the health fund’s maximum known gap requirements.
+Each paediatrician’s billing decisions are made at their discretion.

-2. This maximum gap may apply where an attendance to your baby is unplanned but necessary and urgent.
+This gap may apply where, during your baby’s stay in the hospital, an attendance to your baby is required for

 2. Care needs of your newborn: